A browser console allows you to access a remote server through a web browser.

 NoteNLA is mandatory for Windows 2016 and above versions.

-- Go to Infrastructure and select the category associated to the target resource.
+- Go to Infrastructure, select the resource name to add the console.

-- Provide Ticket ID/Alert ID to associate the console activity to a ticket.
+- From the Launch Browser Console dialog box, provide Ticket ID/Alert ID to associate the console activity to a ticket and add Activity Log Notes.

-- Use Credentials: If credentials are available in a credential set, select the set from the Credentials drop-down.
-When the console is launched, the device can be directly accessed.
+- Use Credentials: If credentials are available in credentials sets.
+Simply, select the option from Credentials drop-down option.

 - Provide the credentials in the browser console.